MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-r-based-power-bi-desktop.md

 ## Add libraries to visual package

-This procedure allows your visual to use the `corrplot` package.
+The `corrplot` package creates a graphical display of a correlation matrix.
+For more information about `corrplot`, see [An Introduction to corrplot Package](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html).

-1. Add the library dependency for your visual to `dependencies.json`.
+1. Add the `corrplot` library dependency to `dependencies.json`.
 Here is an example of the file content:

     ```json
     {